Louis Mustillo: Life and career

 Mustillo was born in Buffalo, New York.
-He attended American Academy of Dramatic Arts, where he was a contemporary of the Canadian actor, Elias Koteas, and Illeana Douglas.
+He attended the American Academy of Dramatic Arts, where he was a contemporary of the Canadian actor, Elias Koteas, and Illeana Douglas.
 According to the American Academy's 1983 graduation program, Mustillo and Douglas graduated from the Academy's two-year program in a ceremony held at NYC's Winter Garden Theatre on April 26, 1983.
 They were not asked back to the school's third-year, known as The Production Company year.

 He has guest-starred in more than 50 episodes of television, including an early appearance as a controversial comic on Night Court, and has appeared in over 20 films.
 He was a series regular on Man of the People with James Garner.
 He also played Russell Topps for two seasons on DreamWorks first hour-long drama, High Incident.
 He had a recurring role on The Sopranos as a mafia-associated landscaping business owner, Salvatore "Sal" Vitro.
 He appeared in The Narrows, and he played sports writer Maury Allen on the ESPN miniseries The Bronx is Burning.
 Louis also wrote and starred in Bartenders, a one-man show that ran for a year at the John Houseman Theatre in New York City.

 He also had a regular role in the CBS sitcom Mike & Molly playing Vince, a love interest and later husband of Molly's mother.